How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 Plank variations can target different body parts.
 The yoga dolphin plank position challenges flexibility and strength seekers.
 What distinguishes this advanced plank from the standard one?

 Each exercise’s core muscular work is the key difference.
-The basic plank involves holding yourself up with your arms and maintaining your torso straight.
+The basic plank involves holding yourself up with your arms.
+You also need to maintain your torso straight.

 This targets abdominals, shoulders, and back.
-The yoga dolphin plank stance, which requires you to lift one leg at a time, is significantly harder than its predecessor.
+The yoga dolphin plank stance is harder than its predecessor.
+It requires you to lift one leg at a time.

 What Other Yoga Poses Can Be Combined With The Yoga Dolphin Plank Pose?